diecui1202/Hotswap/README.md

 Hotswap
 =======

-A framework for JVM hot code replacement.
+A Java framework for JVM hotwap.
+(For study)